axelerant/testimonials-widget/readme.txt

 == TODO ==

 Is there something you want done?
 Write it up on the [support forums](http://wordpress.org/support/plugin/testimonials-widget) and then [donate](http://aihr.us/about-aihrus/donate/) or [write an awesome testimonial](http://aihr.us/about-aihrus/testimonials/add-testimonial/).

-* $1 donation link requet on installation or major update update